A. Minetta Gould

 Mario Dzurila is the editor of MGZN and the art director of the Prague Literary Review.
 A prolific media artist, his design work, articles and photographs have appeared in /zionmag.com/ and /dorfdisco.de/, among other places.
 Born in Slovakia, he currently resides in Prague, where he is a founding member of the multimedia art collective DeaFactory.

-Marisa Crawford is the author of the poetry collection The Haunted House (Switchback Books, 2010), and the chapbook 8th Grade Hippie Chic (forthcoming, Immaculate Disciples Press, 2013).
-Her writing has recently appeared in Boog City, Black Clock and Delirious Hem, and on Feministing’s Community blog and VIDA’s blog HER KIND.
-She lives in Brooklyn, NY.
+Marisa Crawford is the author of the poetry collection The Haunted House (Switchback, 2010), and the chapbook 8th Grade Hippie Chic (Immaculate Disciples, 2013).
+Her writing has recently appeared in Fanzine, The Hairpin, and Bitch, and is forthcoming in Electric Gurlesque (Saturnalia, 2016) and The &NOW Awards 3: Best Innovative Writing (&NOW, 2015).
+Marisa is founding editor of the feminist blog WEIRD SISTER, and lives in Brooklyn, NY.

 "Mark Asch was for several years an editor at in Brooklyn, and is now studying at the University of Iceland."